-Primary thrombocythemia is when the bone marrow is making too many platelets without a known cause.
-Platelets are essential for blood clotting.
+Primary thrombocythemia is a condition in which the bone marrow produces too many platelets.
+Platelets are a part of the blood that aids in blood clotting.

-Usually it affects people in middle age.
-It can also be seen in younger patients, especially females under age 40.
+This disorder is most common in middle aged people.
+It can also be seen in younger people, especially women under age 40.

-The condition may even cause strokes in some people.
+The condition can even cause strokes in some people.

 Other tests may include:

-The outcome varies.
-Most people go long periods of time without complications and have a normal life expectancy.
-In a very small number of patients, complications from bleeding (hemorrhage) and blood clots (thrombosis) can cause serious problems.
+While outcomes can vary, most people can go for long periods without complications and have a normal lifespan.
+In a small number of people, complications from bleeding and blood clots can cause serious problems.

-In a small number of patients, the disease will change into acute leukemia or myelofibrosis.
+In rare cases, the disease can change into acute leukemia or myelofibrosis.